lucit-cc/lucit-cli/README.md

 # Lucit CLI
-A command line tool, written in go, for testing the Lucit API.
+A command line tool, written in go, for testing the Lucit API for Digital Out of Home Applications

 This tool requires a Lucit Application ID, an Authorization Token and a Secret